 Article IV- Amendments

-These bylaws may be amended by a two-thirds (2/3) majority vote of the members present notification has been made at the previous meeting or by written notice sent out at least two weeks prior to the meeting at which the action is to be taken.
+These bylaws may be amended by a two-thirds (2/3) majority vote of the members present, provided a quorum has been reached and that notification has been made at the previous meeting or by written notice sent out at least two weeks prior to the meeting at which the action is to be taken.
 All amendments will be written out in full for the study of the members.